-The Francis Crick Institute is inviting exceptional students to join four year Crick PhD Programme starting in September 2018.
+The Francis Crick Institute is inviting exceptional students to join four year Crick PhD Programme.
 Students of all nationalities can apply at one of the Crick partner universities (Imperial, King’s, or UCL).

 The Crick PhD programme, which is designed to attract the brightest scientific minds from around the world, presents a fabulous opportunity for highly motivated and exceptionally talented individuals to embark on their career in biomedical research.